tcytra/enraiged-laravel/README.md

 The .env equivalent is ALLOW_REGISTER=true|false.

+**Allow Secondary Credential**

+This configuration option is `false` by default and should be set to `true` if the application requires allowing login with a second email address.

+The .env equivalent is ALLOW_SECONDARY=true|false.

 **Allow Self Delete**

 This configuration option is `true` by default and should be set to `false` if the application requires denying the